Austria vaccine mandate to take effect, but few emulating it

 Not everyone agrees.

 “I don’t really see the added value of the vaccine mandate at this point,” said Gerald Gartlehner, an epidemiologist at the Danube University Krems.
-He argued that omicron’s highly infectious nature and milder symptoms have changed things and that much of the Austrian population now has immunity, either via vaccination or infection.
+He argued that omicron’s highly infectious nature and milder symptoms have changed things and that much of the population now has immunity, either via vaccination or infection.

-The mandate now taking effect differs from the initial plan, which called for obligatory vaccinations for everyone age 14 and up, and proposed bringing the national vaccine register into play in March already.
+The mandate differs from the initial plan, which envisioned obligatory vaccinations for everyone age 14 and up, and proposed bringing the national vaccine register into play in March already.
 It was modified in consultations with groups including two of the three opposition parties in parliament.

+Susanne Drapalik, the chief doctor at the Samaritan Federation Vienna who was overseeing the capital’s biggest vaccination center on Friday, said she still thinks more people will get their shots because of the mandate, “especially those who are concerned about the mRNA vaccines.”

+There was a 15-20% rise in first vaccinations in November and December, but it slowed again and “unfortunately we haven’t witnessed the big rush we had hoped for,” she said.
+“It’s more like a few raindrops.
+Most people who come here are getting their second and third shots.
+But we are still hopeful that people can be convinced.”

-Elsewhere in Europe, some countries have vaccine mandates for specific professional or age groups but only Germany is seriously considering a mandate for all adults.
+Elsewhere in Europe, some countries have vaccine mandates for specific professional or age groups, but only Germany is seriously considering a mandate for all adults.
 And its prospects there have become murkier since Chancellor Olaf Scholz advocated it late last year, predicting that it would take effect in February or early March.

 With his own coalition divided on the issue, Scholz left it to parliament to design a mandate in a nonpartisan way.
 An initial debate last week left open how much support there is for a blanket mandate, how it would work and when any legislation will go to a vote.